 Special Religious Education (SRE) involves authorised representatives of approved religious persuasions providing instruction to students within school time.
 Parents/carers nominate their child's religious denomination on enrolment and they may withdraw them or change Scripture classes by notifying the office in writing.
-Students also have the option of attending Special Education in Ethics (SEE) classes as an alternative to Non-Scripture.
+Students also have the option of attending Special Education in Ethics (SEE) classes as an alternative to Nonclasses as an alternative to Non-Scripture.